-For foreign visits parents should be told that in the unlikely event of a gross breach of the code of conduct, a student might be repatriated.
+For foreign visits parents are informed, via the consent form that they sign, that in the unlikely event of a gross breach of the code of conduct, a student might be repatriated.
 This would be the decision of the group leaders and in consultation with the Senior Staff On Call.
 It would be at parents' expense.